neftyIT/mcbot/README.md

-# Rewriting the Bot.py from scratch!

-## Notes from Nefty
+# Notes from Nefty

 Please note that is my first repo that I am pushing out and I know it is not perfect (as nothing is in life).
 I had the help of AI tools to help me understand and learn more as I go and also read many documents such as RCON docs, Minecraft Docs, etc...
 I used Python to create the commands so the code definitely needs more work done to it to make it better as I feel I could have this more cleaner.
-Please be sure to report any issues or anything that you know or think can help me create this better as I am still learning and growing my developer skills.
+Please be sure to report any issues or anything that you know or think can help me create this better as I am still learning and growing my developer skills. **REPO STILL IN TESTING STAGE USE AT YOUR OWN DISCRETION**

 ### To Do List!

 1. Work on bot.py code
-2. ADD LICENSE
-3. Add Prometheus Installation Script (✅)
-4. Add information on how to properly set up Grafana, Prometheus, the Minecraft Node Exporter, and, if needed, Prometheus Node Exporter for node metrics.
+2. Add information on how to set up Prometheus Node Exporter for node metrics.
+3. Add the invite link for the bot
-5. Fix any small issues that may arise as this gets cloned or forked.
+4. Fix any small issues that may arise as this gets cloned or forked.

-#### Current Tasks
+#### Tasks Completed
-ADD LICENSE TO THIS REPO!!!!!!!!
+ADD LICENSE✅
+Add Prometheus Installation Script ✅
-Add information on how to install Dirien Minecraft Exporter
+Add information on how to properly set up Grafana, Prometheus, and the Minecraft Node Exporter ✅

 # Minecraft Server with Discord Bot Management